naga-mahesh-g/image-background-remover-tg-bot/README.md

-telegram bot takes an image and removes the background and gives the background removed image.
+telegram bot takes an image and removes the background and gives the background removed image